The-LainOS-Project/LainOS.dev/README.md

 # lainos.dev
-The official website for The LainOS project
+The official website for The LainOS Project is located at https://lainos.dev